 GETTING OUT THERE

-Although social media is great for establishing your creative network, you can only do so much to build relationships without face-to-face networking.
-As such, you have to go out there and meet people.
-Join meetups to mingle with like-minded individuals near you.
+While social media is useful for establishing your creative network, you can only do so much online.
+Often the strongest relationships come from networking face to face.
+Don’t be afraid to go out there and meet people.
+Join meetups to mingle with like-minded individuals near you and sign up for events related to graphic design.
 If you can’t find one in your area, take the initiative to create your own.

-TIPS ON NETWORKING
+A COUPLE OF TIPS ON NETWORKING